Fire and Blood (Game of Thrones): Critical response

 David Sims, also writing for The A.V.
 Club, called it a fitting end to the season, "leaving absolutely everyone salivating for season two".
 Writing for the Star-Ledger, Jenifer Braun praised the episode for its set dressing ("I have to say, it's a pleasure just to look at all the shiny stuff the HBO set dressers came up with for Tywin Lannister's tent") and the authenticity of the baby dragons ("And wow, HBO, seamless special effects here.
 Baby Dragon looks every bit as real as the series' dogs").
-HitFix said it "Wrapped up its terrific first season...it was damned entertaining along the way--with the finale as possibly the most entertaining so far--and we know that at least one more season is coming.
+HitFix said it "wrapped up its terrific first season...it was damned entertaining along the way--with the finale as possibly the most entertaining so far--and we know that at least one more season is coming.
 And if the creative team can keep up this level of quality, it's hard to imagine HBO shutting things down anytime soon, even with a budget that only figures to get higher.
 Dragons aren't cheap, but they're also amazing".

 Awards and nominations

-George W. Bush controversy and removal
+George W. Bush prop controversy and removal

-The episode contains a scene in which Joffrey forces Sansa to look at her father and family household staff beheaded on spikes.
-After a scene of the disfigured heads is shot, one decapitated head resembled former U.S. president George W. Bush.
+The episode contains a scene in which Joffrey forces Sansa to look at the severed heads of her father and family household staff, impaled on spikes.
+After a scene of the disfigured heads is shot, one severed head resembled former U.S. president George W. Bush.
 HBO quickly began removing and editing the scene as it sparked political outrage on social media.
 The beheaded prop was edited to resemble an ordinary head prop.

-A small amount of politicians began calling for a boycott of the series, describing the scene as 'despicable'.
+Some politicians began calling for a boycott of the series, describing the scene as 'despicable'.
 Creators David Benioff and D.B.
 Weiss both apologized for the filming of the prop, stating: